secretnodes/secretnodes.org/docs/misc/community-first-approach.md

 **Clear value to the Community**

-Our view is that the community must signal its general recognition of the value any community spend proposal would create.
-This can be achived through various means but they all start with the off-chain discussions and never become fully confirmed until a community spend proposal passes on the Enigma Blockchain.
+Our view is that the community must first signal its general recognition to confirm the value any community spend proposal will create.
+This can be achieved through various means but they all start with the off-chain discussions and never become fully confirmed until a community spend proposal passes on the Enigma Blockchain.

 **Off-chain then On-chain**